pdf-raku/PDF-Class-raku/README.md

 # PDF::Zen

-This set of Perl modules is under construction as a PDF manipulation class library.
+PDF::Zen is under construction as a set of classes that implement the overall structure of a PDF.

-The root PDF::Zen class understands the overall structure of a PDF and, with some help from PDF::Zen::Loader, is able to navigate and construct a class-mapped PDF structure.
+With some help from PDF::Zen::Loader, it is able to navigate a PDF document and lazily load PDF objects on demand.

+This module currently supports a subset of the available PDF objects, and is very much under construction.

 ```
     use PDF::Zen;